bpbpublications/Automate-Everything-with-Ansible/README.md

-# Automate Everything with Ansible
+# bpbansiblerepo
-Automate Everything with Ansible, by BPB Publications
+This repo is created for all the students of BPB